+- General Information

-General Information Honours or Major in Physics Honours or Major in Space Science Double Majors Minors Table of Co-Requisites / Prerequisites
+- Honours or Major in Physics

+- Honours or Major in Space Science

+- Double Majors

+- Minors

+- Table of Co-Requisites / Prerequisites

-Physics and Space Science Programs are subject to the Faculty of Science regulations.
+Physics and Space Science Programmes are subject to the Faculty of Science regulations.

-The Physics Department offers Honours Physics, Honours Space Science, Major in Physics, Major in Space Science and a Double Major in Physics and Space Science.
+The Physics Department offers the following programmes of study: Honours Physics, Honours Space Science, Major in Physics, Major in Space Science and a Double Major in Physics and Space Science.

-Other double Majors programs are possible.
+Other double Majors programmes are possible.
 For details see the Undergraduate Advisor in the Physics Department.